SolarNetwork/sn-datum-loader-js/README.md

 # SolarNetwork Datum Loader - JavaScript

+> :warning: This project has been absorbed into the [solarnetwork-api-core][solarnetwork-api-core]
+> package, starting in its `3.1.0` release.
+The classes are in the [Tool sub-package][tool-module].

+# Legacy information

 This project contains classes to help with loading SolarNetwork datum over time ranges.

 To include the library in your NPM-based project, run the following: